Shortly after we got into the taxi, we knew it was going to be a long trip to the airport.

 ‘Yeah’ I answered, ‘Typhoon Yolanda was one of the worst typhoons ever.’

-Yolanda: I could remember seeing the images and reading the reports of that terrible typhoon in the media.
+Yolanda: I could remember seeing the images and reading the reports of that terrible typhoon in Australia.
 Winds of over 200 kilometres an hour were recorded.
 Hundreds of people had died, millions left homeless.
-I was living in The Netherlands then.
-It was 2013.
+This was in 2013.

 ‘The worst!’ he said, ‘you’re right!’…